 San Antonio Wrongful Death Lawyer

 We might work with families throughout associated criminal proceedings and obtain needed insurance compensation for the spouses, children, and parents of victims.
-Confidentially connect with our compassionate San Antonio lawyers for your free case analysis.
+Confidentially connect with a compassionate and experienced wrongful death attorney for your free consultation.

 Table of Contents

 According to the CDC, unintentional injuries are the leading cause of death in the United States.
 Fatalities resulting from vehicle crashes, falls, workplace accidents, and product defects account for more annual deaths than heart disease and cancer combined.
 Additionally, cancer—a common missed medical diagnosis—and homicides round out the top five causes of adult fatalities.

 When this happens to a loved one, Texas CPRC § 71.002 establishes a civil cause of action—called wrongful death—for fatal injuries or illnesses sustained due to the careless, reckless, or intentional conduct of another.
 Wrongful death is a civil remedy, meaning plaintiffs may sue for monetary damages even if the death did not result from criminal conduct.

 This allows families to demand damages for deaths resulting from unintentional accidents.
 However, next of kin might also pursue wrongful death claims while San Antonio prosecutors hold offenders responsible for any underlying criminal conduct.